Vladimir Khodov: Early life

-Vladimir was born in the Ukrainian town of Berdyansk.
-His mother Alexandra Samoshkina was a nurse, and his father's identity is unknown.
+Khodov was born in the Ukrainian town of Berdyansk.
+His mother, Оleksandra Samoshkina, was a nurse, and his father's identity is unknown.
 When he was three years old, Vladimir's mother married a North Ossetian military engineer, Anatoly Khodov, and moved to Elkhotovo, 40 km from Beslan, where she worked in the maternity ward of a hospital.

-After separating from her husband, Alexandra moved with her sons to Beslan.
+After separating from her husband, Aleksandra moved with her sons to Beslan.
 According to some sources both sons attended the Beslan School Number One that was later the subject of the attack (Vladimir was known as Samoshkin there).
 Other sources do not confirm this information.